polkaulfield/ubuntu-debullshit/README.md

 # ubuntu-debullshit!

 #### An automated script to set-up Ubuntu as it should be.
-Tested on Ubuntu 22.04 and 23.04
+Tested on Ubuntu 22.04, 23.04 and 24.04

+#### Who is this for?

+This script is for people who want a clean Gnome experience on Ubuntu.
+But still want the ease of use that Ubuntu provides with its distribution.

+Screenshot of the menu

 <img src="https://raw.githubusercontent.com/tuxslack/ubuntu-debullshit/main/usr/share/doc/ubuntu-debullshit/menu2.png" width="500" />